(All fields required)

 An ENU mutagenesis experiment designed to recover monogenic, recessive phenotypes.
 Half-shading indicates heterozygosity for a hypothetical ENU mutation and full-shading indicates homozygosity (modified from Stottmann et al., 2011, Genetics)

 The alien mutation was identified in a mutagenesis screen in the lab of David Beier at the Brigham & Women's Hospital (Herron et al., Nat Genetics 2002).
 Positional cloning revealed this to be a null mutation in the gene Ttc21b/ Thm1,which is required for protein transport within the primary cilium (Tran et al., Nat Genetics 2008).
 The alien mutant also has a severe brain patterning defect (Stottmann et al., Dev Biol, 2009).
-The role of Ttc21b in the developing forebrain, and the role of cilia in neural development more broadly, is a focus within the laboratory.
+The role of Ttc21b in the developing forebrain and craniofacial tissues, and the role of cilia in development more broadly, is a focus within the laboratory.
 One direction of this project is a tissue specific ablation of Ttc21b in the developing forebrain.

 The alien forebrain has significant patterning defects at E18.5 (modified from Stottmann et al., Dev Biol 2009)

 Emx1-Cre recombination pattern in the forebrain of the E13.5 embryo (eGFP Cre reporter).